pere3353/omnifact_web/save-our-children-is-politicizing-child-welfare/index.md

 ## #SaveOurChildren is Politicizing Child Welfare

-In order to #SaveTheChildren or #SaveOurChildren, it is imperitive that we don't fall victim to propaganda and use this important child welfare issue as political theater.
+In order to #SaveTheChildren or #SaveOurChildren, it is imperative that we don't fall victim to propaganda and use this important child welfare issue as political theater.
 Our children deserve so much more than that.

 ### First, let's talk about what's real.